-The EST has established a Young Adults Employment Hub - funded by DWP (Department of Work and Pensions).
-This will offer holistic and impartial advice to young people (16-24) on employment, apprenticeships and further learning, along with relevant information and resources including employability skills, benefits and mental health.
-Through a personalised service and multi-agency working, the goal is to increase the number of young people on Universal Credit to move into work, training and apprenticeships.
+Southampton City Council has established a Young Adults Employment Hub - funded by DWP (Department of Work and Pensions).
+This will offer holistic and impartial advice to young people (aged 16-24 years of age) on employment, apprenticeships and further learning, along with relevant information and resources including employability skills, benefits and mental health.
+Through a personalised service and multi-agency working, the goal is to increase the number of young people currently on Universal Credit moving into work, training and apprenticeships.

 Focus What do we want to How will we achieve this? achieve?
-Bringing quality jobs to local people We will support the creation of new jobs for local people Work with employers to define future roles, occupations and skills needs to meet complex and changing ways of working in an evolving economic climate.
-We will encourage quality jobs that support the wellbeing In line with the Industrial Strategy, co-develop a Job Quality kitemark with employers to demonstrate strength in local employment cultures, practices and productivity and happiness of our workforce Maximise use of employment and skills plans from major developments through S106 Planning Agreements people topeopquality jobsskills We will support local people to have the skills and aspiration to access new jobs We will build high levels of digital literacy amongst our residents We will ensure our resident workforce and talent have the skill sets and resilience to remain competitive, productive and their wellbeing enshrined Ensure the education and skills offer locally is helping young people better compete and succeed in the future of work Increase the quality, scope and take up of vocational pathways including apprenticeship provision Secure funding to expand adult learning provision to areas and groups most in need including English as a Second Language Establish Southampton as a 'City of Learning' to generate employer-led skills pathways that improve local access to job opportunities and revolutionise lifelong learning Scope and develop skills specialisms across key sectors to develop a world-class talent pool Develop a digitally literate local workforce through widening access to and facilitating a range of digital skills provision from basic to higher level Launch a 'digital opportunity marketplace' to connect our workforce to jobs, volunteering and learning opportunities and employers to local talent Reducing inequalities We will become a Child Friendly City We will reduce the wage gap and increase social mobility We will ensure there is social value achieved in our commissioning and plans for services We will reduce health inequalities Ensure the views, aspirations and ideas of young people are put in to our plans for a greener, fairer and healthier economy Work with HR teams from key employers across the city to ensure there is equitable access to employment opportunities for local communities, particularly from under-represented groups Ensure pro-active adoption of local and national employer-led schemes, pro-actively targeting sectors experiencing the poorest health e.g. Age Friendly Employer, Disability Confident, Armed Forces Covenant, Investors in People.
-We will ensure that disabled people, older people and other groups are not left behind in the labour market Ensure appropriate support is in place to assist disabled people into employment markot L f L - L
+Bringing quality jobs to local people We will support the creation of new jobs for local people Work with employers to define future roles, occupations and skills needs to meet complex and changing ways of working in an evolving economic climate We will encourage quality jobs that support the wellbeing and happiness of our workforce Work with employers to demonstrate strength in local employment cultures, practices and productivity Maximise use of employment and skills plans from major developments through S106 Planning Agreements Bringing local people to quality jobs We will support local people to have the skills and aspiration to access new jobs We will build high levels of digital literacy amongst our residents We will ensure our resident workforce and talent have the skill sets and resilience to remain competitive, productive and ensure their wellbeing is enshrined Ensure the education and skills offer locally is helping young people better compete and succeed in the future of work Increase the quality, scope and take up of vocational pathways including apprenticeship provision Expand adult learning provision to areas and groups most in need, including those to which English is a second language Establish Southampton as a 'City of Learning' to generate employer-led skills pathways that improve local access to job opportunities and revolutionise lifelong learning Develop skills specialisms across key sectors to develop a world-class talent pool Develop a digitally literate local workforce through widening access to and facilitating a range of digital skills provision from basic to higher level Support universities to develop and retain talent through expanding work experience, internships placements and Increasing equity across the city We will become a child friendly city We will reduce the wage gap and increase social mobility We will ensure there is social value achieved in our commissioning and plans for services We will increase equity by targeting resources proportionately to need Ensure the views, aspirations and ideas of young people are put in to our plans for a greener, fairer and healthier economy Ensure our interventions are targeted at those in greatest need Work with HR teams from key employers across the city to ensure there is equitable access to employment opportunities for local communities, particularly from under-represented groups Ensure pro-active adoption of local and national employer-led schemes, pro-actively targeting sectors experiencing the poorest health e.g. Age Friendly Employer, Disability Confident, Armed Forces Covenant, Investors in People.
+Ensure appropriate support is in place to assist disabled people into employment